HardlyDifficult/Tutorials/Quaternions.md

 The default rotation for an object (i.e. a rotation that would have no impact on object when applied) , known as 'identity', is (0, 0, 0) in Euler and (0, 0, 0, 1) in Quaternion.

+The performance Quaternions offer come with a small cost in terms of storage.
+A rotation technically has 3 degrees of freedom which means that it may be represented with 3 floats (like an Euler) however a Quaternion requires 4 floats.
+This tradeoff has been deemed worthwhile by the industry for the performance when a game is running.
+If size matters, such as for network communication, quaternions may be compressed as well as an Euler could be.

 ### 3.2) Creating Quaternions

 #### 3.2.1) Quaternion Constructor in Unity